 Wake up….!!
 Wednesday morninggg….
-A weekend when the rest of the world is working their asses off half way through their week..
+A weekend when the rest of the world is working their asses off, half way through their week..
 I sat wondering how I was going to kill the rest of the day amidst the four walls of my house, all jobless….

-Some old place I was told about, by my friend who had done her internship at- popped in my mind- “Kaiwara”.
-I jumped out of my bed and began to google for it..
-With lot of information available online, I was able to jort down the list of places to see in and around Kaiwara along with a rough route map.. n that’s it..
-I dragged my mum along, pulled the car out of the garage n zooommm we went…….
+With lot of information available online, I was able to jort down the list of places to see in and around Kaiwara and prepared a quick route map.
+I dragged my mum along, pulled the car out of the garage and zooommm we went…….

-We started from Bangalore at around 9.a.m and reached Devanahalli in a while.
-From there we took the Vijayapura bypass road.
-A good 45min drive from the airport at an average 60kmph speed is what it took us to reach Kaiwara.
+It was around 09.00.a.m. when we started from Bangalore.
+We reached Devanahalli from where we took the Vijayapura bypass road.
+A good 45min drive from the Bengaluru airport, at an average speed of 60kmph is what it took us to reach Kaiwara.

 As soon as one enters the Kaiwara town, a small lane on the left leads you to the Narayanapa Mutt.
 This is a mutt managed by M.S.Ramaiah trust.
 This is where Saint Narayanappa attained “Eternal Bliss or jeeva Samadhi”.

 Half a kilometer away from the Mutt is the “Bheemeshwara temple”.
 This is where the mythology has it that Bheema killed Bakasura during the exile period of the Pandavas.
 There is a group of small temples there, each named after the Pandava brothers within the same premises.